Mohs Scale of Rock and Metal Hardness

 Unfortunately, it's kind of a difficult concept to pin down, but trying as hard as possible:

 - More guitar distortion is the easiest measure of this.
 This is also the defining factor that separates metal from rock and rock from other genres: guitars in metal sound metallic due to the amount of distortion, while guitar riffs in rock usually have a warm, bluesy quality as opposed to the "happy" pop sound.
 It's a bit difficult to classify those rare offshoots from rock that don't use guitars.
-Meanwhile, bands who play other aggressive non-metal styles that may incorporate screaming like screamo, post-hardcore, hardcore punk, or noise rock use loud guitars, but don't tend to have the signature "metallic" riff style of playing and/or tuning that defines metal.
+Meanwhile, bands who play other aggressive non-metal styles that may incorporate screaming like screamo, post-hardcore, hardcore punk, or noise rock use loud guitars, but don't tend to have the signature "metallic" riff style of playing and/or tuning that defines metal, which is the reason why metal is almost always considered separate from other forms of rock.
 Instruments other than guitars, such as synths, pianos and bowed strings can at times match the timbre of distorted guitars if played aggressively, but they don't necessarily lend themselves to sounding hard.

 - Production quality can play a role.
 Generally, albums with a raw, unrefined sound lend themselves to sounding hard, and tend to fall towards that end of the scale.
 Some genres such as grindcore take this to extremes and deliberately aim for a difficult listening experience as part of their aesthetic.
 However, as with all of these rules, exceptions can be found, and some of the very hardest bands can have an extremely polished, technical sound, where hardness is distinguishable mainly by other factors.